Have You Developed An Annual School Safety Drill Schedule?

 It is important to prepare and train for all serious incidents that could affect your school.
 The United States has not had a student death caused by a fire since 1958.
 We need to revisit drilling and training for our schools and allow a variety of drills to take place throughout the year.

 Guardian Defense recommends that schools include local police and fire departments to ensure a good working relationship.
-This idea can be as simple as contacting your local police department before you conduct a lockdown drill to let them know that the school will be on lockdown for training purposes.
+This idea can be as simple as contacting your local police department before you conduct a lockdown drill to inform them the school will be on lockdown for training purposes

 Our Recommended Annual School Safety Drill Schedule